- Published on

 Check Slack and GitHub Integration Settings

 If notifications aren't showing up, the webhook URL might be incorrectly set up or compromised.
-For example, a recent guide demonstrated how to configure a Slack app and set up a GitHub Actions workflow using a secret (SLACK_WEBHOOK_URL) stored in repository settings [6].
+When configuring a GitHub Actions workflow to send Slack messages, store the webhook URL as a secret (e.g., SLACK_WEBHOOK_URL) in your repository settings [6].
 It's critical to keep this URL private to prevent unauthorized access [5].
-If you suspect the URL has been compromised, immediately generate a new one and update all linked services [7].
+If you suspect the URL has been compromised, immediately generate a new one in your Slack app settings and update all linked services [7].

-For more precise control, paste your Slack webhook URL into your GitHub repository's settings and select the specific events that should trigger notifications.
+For more precise control, select the specific events that should trigger notifications in your GitHub webhook configuration.
 Once this is done, double-check Slack's notification configurations to ensure nothing is filtering out these messages.

 Check Slack Notification Settings